 Prior to joining DisputeSoft, Evan assisted in the prosecution of patent applications before the United States Patent and Trademark Office.
 He analyzed existing patents and prepared responses to USPTO office actions regarding patent applications for mechanical and electronic inventions.
 He also drafted patent applications and researched trademark matters for clients.

-At DisputeSoft, Evan is an IT analyst responsible for analyzing source code in IP and software failure disputes.
+At DisputeSoft, Evan is a Consultant responsible for analyzing source code in IP and software failure disputes.
 Evan also supports client projects where IT systems need to be preserved; resurrected; and analyzed for a variety of performance-related issues.

 Evan graduated with a J.D. from The George Washington University Law School.
 While studying law, he joined the editorial staff for the American Intellectual Property Law Association Quarterly Journal.
 As an editorial staff member, Evan substantiated article sources and wrote legal commentary concerning the applicability of existing consumer protection laws to the problem of patent trolls.
 Before entering law school, Evan attended East Stroudsburg University of Pennsylvania where he studied various programing languages including Java, C++, and C. Evan graduated from East Stroudsburg University with a B.S. in Computer Science and a B.A. in Political Science.